bogdan-szabo-sociomantic/ocean-1/README.rst

 Releases are handled using `GitHub releases
 <https://github.com/sociomantic/ocean/releases>`_.
 The release notes provided
-there are usually structured in 3 sections, a **Migration Instructions**, which are the mandatory steps the users have to do to update to a new version, **Deprecated** which contains deprecated functions which is recommended not to use but will not break any old code, and the **New Features** which are optional new features available in the new version that users might find interesting.
+there are usually structured in 3 sections, a **Migration Instructions**, which are the mandatory steps that users have to do to update to a new version, **Deprecated** which contains deprecated functions that are recommended not to use but will not break any old code, and the **New Features** which are optional new features available in the new version that users might find interesting.
 Using them is optional, but encouraged.